ptsteadman/notebook/essays/gray-man-style.md

 Headline: What is Gray Man Style?

----

-Pitch:

-Gray man style is a school of thought developed by survivalists who want to conceal their skills, weapons, and goals by blending into their surroundings.
-Promoters of gray man style dismiss 'shoot-me-first' tactical gear as a form of virtue signaling, and instead favor multi-modal dress that will help them avoid attention until it is time to use force.
-Some 'gray man directives' include: avoid having a noticeable scent, wear this messenger bag instead of a backpack;
-if you're a woman: don't arch your back.

-I want to look into:

-- Where the term 'gray man' comes from.
-- What does gray man style look like? (examples)
-- How the fashion industry has adpoted gray man concepts and looks.
-- What does gray man style reveal about the people who came up with it?
-- Is it possible for non-male, non-white, or queer people to be a gray man?
-- How activists and aid workers could use the gray man concept to be more effective.

----

 SurvivialThinkTank.com defines a "gray man" as "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from